nualagr/the-lord-of-the-rings-game/README.md

 The key features of the website were developed based on the user needs.

 Users should be able to do the following on the website:
+- Choose a card pack
+- Start a game
 - Read the rules of the game
-- Start a game
 - Mute the sound effects
 - Turn over two cards at a time
 - Match cards
-- See their score at the end
 - See how much time is left in the current level
 - Advance to levels of increasing difficulty
-- Read interesting facts about *The Lord of the Rings* characters.
+- Read interesting facts about *The Lord of the Rings* characters
-- Easily access dedicated *The Lord of the Rings* social media channels.
+- Easily access dedicated *The Lord of the Rings* social media channels

 <br>